Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Maintaining Structural ICL with Active Forgetting

 \section{Maintaining Structural ICL with Active Forgetting}

-In Sections~\ref{sec:natural_setting} and \ref{sec:synthetic_setting}, we have demonstrated that as information gets memorized in the embeddings, the benefits of in-context information dissipate and models shift to an IWL strategy.
-In an effort to promote structural ICL, we utilize a recently-introduced training procedure: \textit{active forgetting} \citep{chen2024improving}.
-When training a model using active forgetting, we re-initialize the embedding matrix every $k$ steps during training.
-The intuition behind this is that the model \textit{must} employ in-context strategies to achieve high accuracy, as no information can be preserved in each token's embedding.
-In other words, the model can no longer assume that the input embeddings encode any particular information and thus must develop a structural ICL strategy.
-While after vanilla training, these unseen embeddings are out-of-distribution as illustrated in Figure~\ref{fig:task_figures} (Bottom Right), we hypothesize that these unseen embeddings would align with seen embeddings after training with active forgetting.
-We explore this hypothesis in Section~\ref{sec:embedding_analysis}.

-Training our models with active forgetting successfully engenders structural ICL, enabling the model to approach perfect performance on the Unseen Token Set (See Figure~\ref{fig:synthetic_results}, Bottom Left).
-Given two random embeddings representing a noun and an adjective, the model can now (1) derive the POS of these tokens and (2) output the identity of these out-of-distribution embeddings in the desired pattern.
-Note that we see a slightly more stochastic version of our idealized trend from Figure~\ref{fig:task_figures} (Bottom Left) due to the resetting mechanism.
+In Sections~\ref{sec:natural_setting} and \ref{sec:synthetic_setting}, we have demonstrated structural ICL is transient across models and tasks.
+In an effort to promote the persistence of structural ICL, we utilize \textit{active forgetting} \citep{chen2024improving}.
+Henceforth, we refer to the standard training procedure as \textit{vanilla training}. \paragraph{Active Forgetting} When training a model using active forgetting, we re-initialize the embedding matrix every $k$ steps during training.
+The intuition behind this is that the model \textit{must} employ in-context strategies to achieve high accuracy, as each embedding is no longer guaranteed to encode in-weight information.
+This renders unseen/undertrained embeddings in-distribution, whereas they were previously out-of-distribution.
+We further explore this effect in Appendix~\ref{sec:embedding_analysis}. \paragraph{Results} We test $k=100,1000,5000$ and settle on $k=1000$ after preliminary exploration.
+Training our models with active forgetting asymptotically promotes structural ICL across all tested skews.
+We evaluate this using the \textbf{Random Token} dataset, and find near-perfect performance after sufficient training on all distributions (See Figure~\ref{fig:synthetic_results}, Bottom Left).
+Given random embeddings to fill the \texttt{<noun>} and \texttt{<adj>} slots, the model can now (1) derive the POS of these tokens by ICL and (2) output novel labels corresponding to the identity of these embeddings in the desired pattern.\footnote{This is possible because the embedding and unembedding matrices being tied.}